Ikea Effect: Make People Happy by Putting Them to Work

 They’re asking how much for… that!?

-Since I keep track of real estate activity, I immediately knew they were asking at least $30,000 too much.
+I immediately knew they were asking at least $30,000 too much.
 “How could they possibly think they’ll get that much for it?”
 I wondered.

 The realtor greeted me and told me a bit about the owner.
 She had the home built herself and customized every aspect of it to her taste.
 She picked the carpets, countertops, fixtures, tiles, and paint colors.
-She’d really poured her creative energy—and a lot of labor—into this place.
+She’d really poured her creative energy—and a lot of labor—into the place.
 She saw it as a masterpiece.